|National Case Study Competition in Health Education|

 Welcome to the National Case Study Competition in Health Education®!
 Below are the guidelines for advisors and teams for the event this year.
 Please read carefully, and ask questions if something is unclear.

-1. The competition will take place Wednesday, Thursday, and Friday, February 23, 24, and 25, 2022.
+1. The competition will take place Wednesday, Thursday, and Friday, March 1-3, 2023.
 Teams will be assigned a presentation time between 8:00am and 4:00PM in your local time zone on one of those dates.
 Your time assignment will accompany the case materials in February.

 2. The Case and judging criteria will be emailed to the advisor 3 weeks prior to your team’s presentation date.
 Advisors then distribute the case to the team members.
 ONLY the participating team members should receive the case from the team advisor.
 It is not possible for the Competition to make accommodations for the academic calendar of every school in the competition, so each school is individually responsible for the case distribution and being present at the assigned time.